The Beauty of God's Grace

 Grace According to Jesus

-The beauty of God’s grace is that it showed up all the way through the life of Jesus through His teaching, preaching, and healing.
-As we walk along with Jesus to Calvary’s cross we witness the grace Jesus demonstrated even as He was mocked, beaten and spit upon.
+The beauty of God’s grace is that it showed up in the life of Jesus through His teaching, preaching, and healing.
+As we walk along with Jesus to Calvary’s cross, we witness the grace Jesus demonstrated even as He was mocked, beaten and spit upon.
 We can endure our pain and suffering much better when we realize that it was the grace of God that enabled Jesus to take the punishment that we deserved.

 The beauty of God’s grace at the cross was that Jesus died, Jesus was buried, but it was God’s grace that raised Him from the dead on the third day.
-And the resurrection of Jesus becomes our point of contact for all the grace that is available for us.
+And the to us.

 God's Grace Is Timeless and Limitless